natalliasdh/pricing/README.md

 - See hover states for all interactive elements on the page
 - Use the slider and toggle to see prices for different page view numbers

-the different page view ranges and the corresponding monthly price totals:
+The different page view ranges and the corresponding monthly price totals:

 - 10K pageviews / $8 per month
 - 50K pageviews / $12 per month